aws/aws-dotnet-deploy/site/content/tutorials/custom-project.md

-# Adding DynamoDB table to your deployment project
+# Adding an Amazon DynamoDB table to your deployment project

-In this tutorial, we will create and customize a deployment project to deploy a web application that uses AWS DynamoDB table as the backend store to Amazon Elastic Container Service (ECS).
+In this tutorial, we will create and customize a deployment project to deploy a web application that uses an Amazon DynamoDB table as the backend store to Amazon Elastic Container Service (ECS).
 We will then add the deployment project to the source control and share with the team for future deployments.

 Tasks we will accomplish:

-1. Create a new web application called Acme.WebApp
+1. Create a new web application called Acme.WebApp.
 2. Generate a deployment project using a built-in recipe.
-3. Customize the deployment project's recipe file to allow the user to configure DynamoDB table.
+3. Customize the deployment project's recipe file to allow the user to configure a DynamoDB table.
 4. Modify the CDK project to add the new DynamoDB setting options.
 5. Modify the CDK project to create the DynamoDB table.
-6. Pass the DynamoDB table name to the application code using the environment variable so that our application can read to know which table to use.
+6. Pass the DynamoDB table name to the application code using an environment variable our application reads to know which table to use.
 7. Add the deployment project to source control.
-8. Deploy our Acme.WebApp application using custom deployment project.
+8. Deploy our Acme.WebApp application using the custom deployment project.

    > **Note:** This tutorial is not concerned with the application logic.
 You can replace the sample Acme.WebApp used in this tutorial with any other web application.***